tionis/jeff/README.md

-# Janet Fuzzy Finder - get through some stdout almost omnisciently and friendly
+# Janet Extended Fuzzy Finder - get through some stdout almost omnisciently and friendly
 *Alpha Quality SW ahead*

 My exercise in command-line programming.
 Think of it as fzf, but without all the